Operation: Doomsday: Background

 Following his debut in the late-1980s, Daniel Dumile, then known as Zev Love X, suffered a series of unfortunate setbacks, including the death of his brother and fellow KMD member DJ Subroc and the subsequent abandonment of the group's second studio album Black Bastards by Elektra Records due to its political message and cover art.
 After the untimely death of his brother and the disbanding of KMD in 1993, Zev Love X left the hip-hop community and would suffer years of homelessness and despair.
-In 1997 he would re-emerge as MF DOOM, covering his face at shows and releasing singles on Bobbito Garcia's label Fondle 'Em Records.
+Dumile described himself during this period as living "damn near homeless, walking the streets of Manhattan, sleeping on benches".
+In 1997 he would re-emerge as MF Doom, covering his face at shows and releasing singles on Bobbito Garcia's label Fondle 'Em Records.
 The three singles released generated enough buzz for Garcia to agree to sign Doom for an album.

 Recording and production

-Operation: Doomsday was produced by Daniel Dumile himself and recorded under his new name MF Doom, also known as Metal Face Doom.
-The recording draws most of its character from lo-fi production values, retaining minor flaws and imperfections.
-MF Doom self-produced his solo album through the use of low-fidelity bedroom production in addition to low-budget audio mixing techniques.
-His eccentric record production maintains a left-field finish, often invoking mid-1980s quiet storm.
-He incorporated a variety of musical styles onto the album, featuring an at times abstract mixture of 1980s soul and smooth jazz loops with vintage drum breaks.
-Doom's usage of smooth jazz loops served to alleviate muffled recording sounds while integrating cartoon samples and snippets.
-For the most part, MF Doom included minimal percussion to complement his musical selections, often rapping over their original musical backdrops.
+Operation: Doomsday was produced by Dumile, mostly over a three-week period in which he stayed at DJ Stretch Armstrong's apartment and borrowed his Akai MPC2000 and MPC3000 workstations.
+Doom incorporated a variety of musical styles onto the album, featuring a mix of 1980s soul and smooth jazz loops with vintage drum breaks.
+Throughout the album several skits and sound collage tracks containing cartoon samples are littered, oftentimes utilizing scenes from the 1967 Fantastic Four animated series featuring Doctor Doom.